-After the exams (for CBSE, UP board or any other state board) for the academic session 2016-2017 got over, for most of the students, it’s been almost a month away from the school and school books.
-The days full of fun and amusement with no tough study schedules, school classes and tuitions, are about to get over.
-Whether you spent the post exams vacation relaxing or working, preparations for a new school year can be overwhelming and intimidating.
-It’s important to approach the new school year with a pre planned strategy and a positive mindset.
+With the start of new academic session, students get loaded with many new responsibilities and challenges.
+However, after spending a few weeks away from the school and relaxing over holidays, it becomes a little difficult for them to get back to the tedious schedule again.
+Whether they spent the post exams vacation relaxing or working, preparations for a new school year can be overwhelming and intimidating.
+So, It’s important to approach the new school year with a pre-planned strategy and a positive mindset.

 Here, we’ve put together five tips to help you prepare for the new academic session which would help you achieve better performance this year.
 Check out the following points:

 Spending a month with no school books around must have emptied out all the previously gained information of your brain.
 But, as you all would be knowing that every new class is a continuation of the previous one.
 This year again you would be studying the same topics and terms in a more detailed and expanded version.
 So, in the new class you would be required to recall the stuff that you learned last year so that your mind gets ready for mental work.
 You likely cannot remember everything but a quick refresher will get your mind ready for studying and make the initial weeks easier.

 For example: The topic ‘mole concept’ which is introduced at its basic level in CBSE class 9, with definitions and simple formulas to calculate the same, is again encountered in CBSE class 11 where it’s a part of Chemistry curriculum.

 Before the start of new semester, go through the course guide for the subjects you will be studying in the new class.
 This will give you an idea of what learning materials; the core books and any reference books if required, you will need in the new session, so that you may arrange all those in time.
 For this you may also browse the materials available online.
 Also, getting through the course guides will outline the topics and learning areas that you will have to approach throughout the semester.
 It will give you an idea of the types of classes that you will participate in and other assessment items for the course.